phoneybadger/trimmer/README.md

 ```

 ## Contributing
 Contributions are always welcome.
-Please do raise an issue if you come across
+You can raise an issue if you come across a bug
-a bug and please feel free to send in pull requests with features or bug fixes.
+and feel free to send in pull requests with features or bug fixes.

-For making code contributions you can perhaps look at the `TODO` comments within
-the code and pick up one of those or go through the github issues.
+### Code

-The code generally follows the [elementary code style guidelines](https://docs.elementary.io/develop/writing-apps/code-style)
+The code generally follows the [elementary code style guidelines](https://docs.elementary.io/develop/writing-apps/code-style).
+The project uses [vala-lint](https://github.com/vala-lang/vala-lint) to check for
+code style issues.

 ### Translations
 Generate `.pot` translation template file using `po/LINGUAS` and `po/POTFILES`.